How Trade Credit Insurance Can Help Manufactures Thrive in the New Normal

 Production level maintenance

 Though it was an intense crisis, the recovery has been relatively fast.
-In fact, the manufacturing sector in the Middle East is almost back at the same productivity levels seen pre-COVID-19.
-This is particularly true for those manufacturing current-day necessities like IT products, home appliances, packaging for food, pharmaceuticals and even fertilisers.
+In fact, the manufacturing sector in Africa is almost back at the same productivity levels seen pre-COVID-19.
+This is particularly true for those manufacturing current-day necessities like IT products, home appliances, packaging for food, and even fertilisers.

 COVID-19 has proved particularly harmful to those with pre-existing conditions; the same sentiment can also be held for businesses.
 Those manufacturing businesses that were experiencing challenges before the pandemic found it harder to weather the storm, with banks and lenders unable to support their recovery.
 This has contracted the sector, making it a more competitive space for those stable and strong manufacturing companies that were able to survive.